-Round One Final Round

-Each judge reviews several cases Finalists are reviewed against other finalists in the same category.
-Judges review several cases in a group judging session.
+Round One Final Round Each judge reviews 15-20 cases across a range of categories.
+Judges review cases across a mix of categories, without comparison to other entries in each category.
+Most often, judges participate independently with limited options to participate in group discussion- based sessions.
+Finalists are reviewed against other finalists in the same category.
+Judges review 15-20 cases in a half-day group judging session.
 Judges discuss the merits of each finalist case.

-Both Rounds

-both Rounds

-The written case is reviewed before the creative work.
+Both Rounds The written case is reviewed before the creative work.
 Judges score each case individually.
 Judges provide written feedback for each case.
 Entrants can access this feedback via the Insight Guide.

-- "Start with the executive summary before you try to write individual sections.
-Get your overall story really strong, crisp, clear, and inspiring." - "Be sure to provide context; most judges don't know your category or what success looks like." - "While all of the information is important, remember that this is read as one of many entries by judges.
-Go back and ensure that you are using the most impactful, focused information to help them make a decision." - "The entrants who build their cases from a place of honesty, authenticity, and simplicity vs. marketing jargon were really the strongest." - "Ensure that the 'insights' somehow tie to a human behavior.
+"Start with the executive summary before you try to write individual sections.
+Get your overall story really strong, crisp, clear, and inspiring."

+"Be sure to provide context; most judges don't know your category or what success looks like."

+"While all of the information is important, remember that this is read as one of many entries by judges.
+Go back and ensure that you are using the most impactful, focused information to help them make a decision."

+"The entrants who build their cases from a place of honesty, authenticity, and simplicity vs. marketing jargon were really the strongest."

+"Ensure that the 'insights' somehow tie to a human behavior.
 A data point is not an insight, it's what the data point means to your brand, target or audience that makes it an insight."

+"Create a strong tie between the execution and the results."

-- "Remember that communications strategies include both creative and media strategies not just tactics." - "Make sure your creative reel doesn't just reiterate what you said in your entry.
-Use it to complement that information." - 8"Connect results to objectives very clearly.
+"Make sure your creative reel doesn't just reiterate what you said in your entry.
+Use it to complement that information."

+"Connect results to objectives very clearly.
 Don't try to fake it and write objectives to meet existing results.
-We can tell and will ding you for it." - "Advertising principles should apply to case studies too: write them in a way that engages judges, focus on how your campaign helped achieve your brand's objectives and don't over-complicate it.
-Less is more!" - "Check for grammar, typos, math, and inconsistencies."
+We can tell and will ding you for it."

+"Advertising principles should apply to case studies too: write them in a way that engages judges, focus on how your campaign helped achieve your brand's objectives and don't over-complicate it.
+Less is more!"

+"Check for grammar, typos, math, and inconsistencies."